 - Click I still want to downgrade.

 You’ll receive an email confirmation that your free trial has been canceled.
-If you signed up with a credit card, your plan will downgrade at the end of your trial period.
-If you signed up with PayPal, your trial will end immediately.
+If you signed up with a credit card, your plan will be downgraded to Dropbox Basic at the end of your trial period.
+If you signed up with PayPal, your trial will end and your plan will be downgraded immediately.

 Terms of the free trial

-When you signed up for your free trial, you received an email from Dropbox with the length and details of your trial.
+When you signed up for your free Dropbox trial, you received an email from email@example.com with the terms of the trial subscription, including the length of the trial.
 If you don’t see it in your inbox, check your spam folder.
+You can also find the terms of the trial on the billing page of your account settings.

-Once you cancel your Dropbox free trial, you’ll receive a confirmation email from Dropbox.
+Once you cancel your Dropbox free trial, you’ll receive a confirmation email from firstname.lastname@example.org.
 If you don’t see it in your inbox, check your spam folder.
+You can also check the plan page of your account settings to confirm your plan has been downgraded to Basic.

-If you got charged for Dropbox Plus or Professional
+If you were charged for a Dropbox subscription

-If your free trial already ended and you started getting charged for Dropbox Plus or Professional, you can downgrade to a free Dropbox Basic account right now by canceling your current subscription.
-Your Plus or Professional features will be downgraded at the end of your billing cycle, but you won’t lose any of your files and you won’t get charged at your next billing date.
+If your free trial ended and you have been charged for a subscription, you can downgrade to a free Dropbox Basic account by canceling your current subscription.
+Your account will be downgraded at the end of your billing cycle.

 Check your next billing date